 What are the best parts of 42 Electronics Curriculum?

 This is completely reusable.
 Many homeschool families are looking for the best deal for their family, and right on the first page, they say you can reuse every bit of this from kid to kid in your family.
 That is a huge help.

-I know this sounds silly, but I love how hands off for me it is.
-My last experience with any sorts of engineering was a brief stint in electrical engineering in middle school, and then some physics lessons in high school.
+I know this sounds silly, but I love how hands-off for me it is.
+My last experience with any sort of engineering was a brief stint in electrical engineering in middle school, and then some physics lessons in high school.
 Beyond that, I have the fun elementary sort of stuff, not any clue how to seriously teach a high school engineering class.